nology-tech/react-code-along/notes/plan.md

 ## Creating the SettingsMenu Component

+This is going to be the child component that responds to state change.
+It also needs a way of changing state as well so we will be passing it a function to do so.

 Create a SettingsMenu component.
 This is going to accept a prop called userName.

 Copy the JSX and SCSS files below.